starkware-libs/papyrus/README.md

 * `gateway_failed_requests` counter
 * `gateway_request_latency_seconds` histogram

 Each metric can be filtered by method with the `method` label and by spec version with the `version` label.
 For example, to get all the incoming requests to method starknet_chainId in spec version 0.4, use the metric `gateway_incoming_requests{method="chainId", version="V0_4"}`.

-In addition, the number of requests with illegal method can be retrieved using `illegal_method` value for the `method` label.
+In addition, the number of requests with illegal method name (for example typo of the user, starknet_chainIddd) can be retrieved using `illegal_method` value for the `method` label.

 ## Deployment
 We provide a helm chart for deploying the node to a kubernetes cluster.